 D. Conservation Futures Property Tax Levy

 4.64 cents per one thousand assessed value.
-This is a county wide property tax used for some current park land and open space acquisition costs.
+This is a county wide property tax used for some park land and open space acquisition costs.
 Rates may not be increased over 6.25 cents per one thousand assessed value on property.
 The levy is subject to a statutory limit of 1 percent increase per year.

 E. MOTOR VEHICLE FUEL TAX (GAS TAX)